judahabernathy/alpaca-mcp-server/README.md

 2. `railway up --service alpaca-mcp-server`
 3. Set the required variables (`ALPACA_API_KEY`, `ALPACA_SECRET_KEY`, optional `ALPACA_PAPER_TRADE`) via `railway variables --service alpaca-mcp-server --set ...`

+> Current Railway domain: `https://alpaca-mcp-server-production-3a09.up.railway.app`.
+If you hit 404s on the prior host (`alpaca-mcp-server-production.up.railway.app`), switch to the new domain and keep `/mcp` in the endpoint URL.

+### Discovery endpoints
+- Manifest/connector discovery is served at `/`, `/.well-known/mcp.json`, and `/.well-known/mcp/manifest.json`.
+The MCP transport endpoint is `<domain>/mcp`.

 The container listens on `0.0.0.0:$PORT` using MCP's HTTP transport automatically and exposes `GET /healthz` for platform health checks (via uvicorn factory start).
 Once deployed, add the service to ChatGPT’s MCP configuration:

 ```jsonc